paoyingheng/linear-model-IgG1-ADDF19-Effect-Analysis/README.md

 The p-value of 0.0684 is slightly above the conventional statistical significance threshold of 0.05.
 The current model accounted for only 14.3% of the variability in IgG1 levels.

 Overall, while the data suggests a trend, the evidence isn't strong enough to confirm the effect of ADDF19 concentration on IgG1 levels.
 Further research is recommended to substantiate these preliminary findings.

+**Is there a significant effect of the concentration of ADDF19 on the mean IgG1 blood level concentrations?
+Test this at the 5% level of significance.**

+The earlier findings suggest a negative correlation, i.e., β < 0.
+We thus choose a one-sided alternative hypothesis in the direction of the anticipated effect, i.e.,:
+H1 : β1 < 0

+The two-sided p-value (as reported from the model summary) is 0.0684.
+When applying our one-side H1, we get a p-value of: 0.0684/2 = 0.0342, which is smaller than 0.05.

 The simulation study provideed insights into the sample sizes required for different effect sizes.